Frame Control Techniques (Part II)

 10.3.
 Rewrite the Rules With Exception-Seeking

-You can use the sidestep technique to save people’s face and achieve win-win.
+You can use the sidestep technique to save people’s face.

-Imagine this situation: you are going to one of those condo gyms where they have a “shoes only” rule to use the gym.
+Imagine this situation: you are going to a condo gym where they have a “shoes only” rule to use the gym.

 You know the employee at the check-in doesn’t really care, but if you make it a battle of wills, you will force him to enforce the rule.